yellowmessenger/documentation/docs/cookbooks/whatsapp-channel/faqs.md

 <details><summary><b> How to get the green tick? </b></summary>
 <p>

-For getting green tick, we have to raise a support ticket to whatsapp.
+For getting green tick, we have to raise a support ticket to Whatsapp.
 In this case, please reach out to your POC and share your website and facebook link with them.

 </p>
 </details>